Today we answer the question—renting vs buying, which is better for you?

-Whilst renting isn’t just an option for those who cannot afford a deposit on a home.
-Deciding to rent or buy is a decision relative to the circumstances you’re currently in.
+Renting isn’t just an option for those who cannot afford a deposit on a home.
+Deciding to rent or buy is a decision dependent on the circumstances you’re currently in.

-- ✅ Moving is a relatively easy process.
+- Moving is a relatively straightforward process.
 You don’t have to wait for your house to sell before you can take a job offer in a new city or move to a different neighbourhood.

 Read More: Rentvesting, the pros and cons of it all.

-Just like renting, there are some pros and cons associated with buying a property, including:
+Just like renting, there are some pros and cons associated with buying a property.

-- ✅ You retain the right to make modifications to your home without having to ask permission from a landlord.
+- You retain the right to make modifications to your home without having to ask permission from a landlord.
 You can paint your walls lime green if you want without dealing with property managers.

-- ⛔️ Buying a home can be restrictive should you decide that you want to move.
+- Buying a home can be restrictive if you decide to move.